vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 One may use treeKEM for instance, since it provides interesting properties like forward secrecy and post-compromise security.
-All devices share the same `ID`, which is hold by one of them, and from other user’s point of view, they would look as a single user.
+All devices share the same `ID`, which is held by one of them, and from other user’s point of view, they would look as a single user.

 Using servers, like in the paper [Multi-Device for Signal](https://eprint.iacr.org/2019/1363), should be avoided; but this would imply using a particular device as receiver and broadcaster within the group.